← Back

 Fig. 1: Steady flow in a constant-section pipe

-A flow is defined as steady when the properties of the fluid at a given point in space do not change with time.
+A flow is steady when the fluid properties at a given point do not change with time.

-Figure 1 illustrates this situation: fluid flowing in a constant–section pipe under steady conditions.
-The streamlines are parallel and equally spaced, showing that the velocity profile does not change along the length of the conduit.
+Figure 1 shows this situation in a constant-section pipe.
+The lines representing the fluid motion, called streamlines, are parallel and equally spaced, indicating that the flow pattern remains unchanged along the conduit.

 Streamlines and Flow Tubes